kif01/Predictive-ML-Model-Twitter/README.md

 <img width="1440" alt="AI9" src="https://user-images.githubusercontent.com/15332386/86002840-fbd5c780-ba21-11ea-86d3-c983fa969b94.png">

 Click on Pipeline 12 since it's our best model so can get a better understanding of it.
-For example you can its check **Feature importance** that shows the features that are keys in making deciosion for our predictive model.
-In this example, *retweets* is the most importanr factor for the prediction.
+For example you can check its **Feature importance** that shows the features that are keys in making deciosion for our predictive model.
+In this example, **retweets** is the most important factor for the prediction.
 We can see new featured generated like **NewFeature_3** and **NewFeature_0**.
 These are combinations of different features (for example a combination of retweets and favorites) that are generated with feature engineering to enhance the model.

 <img width="1106" alt="AI10" src="https://user-images.githubusercontent.com/15332386/86002841-fbd5c780-ba21-11ea-9c11-c9e196ef0e00.png">

 ### Step 9: Save and Deploy the Model

 Let's save and deploy our model so we can start using it.
 Click on `Save as` and choose `Model`.
-This will save our model and you can access it from the main dashboard of our project in Assets under Models section.
+This will save our model and you can now access it from the main dashboard of your project in `Assets` under `Models` section.

 <img width="1440" alt="AI11" src="https://user-images.githubusercontent.com/15332386/86002842-fc6e5e00-ba21-11ea-9e0e-2535cb0a011b.png">

 Click on this new created model, select the `Deployments Tab` and click `Add Deployment` to create our deployment where you must give it a name.
-This is web deployment that can be accessible using a REST call.
+This is a web deployment that can be accessible using a REST call.

 <img width="1440" alt="AI12" src="https://user-images.githubusercontent.com/15332386/86002847-fd06f480-ba21-11ea-937a-245ee7aa3b77.png">

-Wait till the status of the deployment is **Ready** in the `Deployment`.
+Wait till the status of the deployment is **Ready** in the `Deployment` tab.
 Once it's ready, click on the deypoyment's name.

 <img width="1422" alt="AI13" src="https://user-images.githubusercontent.com/15332386/86013620-655cd280-ba30-11ea-93d4-b53605f1e803.png">

 ### Step 10: Test the model

-Now our that model is ready, we can start using it.
+Our model is now ready, so we can start using it.
 Select the `Test` tab and fill the fields with some data.
 You can put the data in a JSON format if you prefer (this is easier in cases where we have a lot of fields, but here we have only 3 fields).
-Click `Predict` and we will see the result in `values`.
+Click `Predict` and you will see the result in `values`.
 In this example we have the value of 14.5 which is 2:30 pm.
-This means the best time to share a tweet that can get around 7000 retweets and 2000 favorites is 2:30 pm for Charlize Theron (Remember here that we are using Charlize Theron's data (as we saw in step 3) so this time is suitable for Charlize.
-You can put your own user name in the cloud function if you want to predict the time for your account).
+This means the best time to share a tweet that can get around 7000 retweets and 2000 favorites is 2:30 pm for Charlize Theron (Remember here we are using Charlize Theron's data (as we saw in **step 3**) so this time is suitable for Charlize.
+You can put your own user name in the cloud function if you want to predict the best time for your account).<br>
 If you want to inplmenent this model in your application check the `Implmentation` .
 It shows the endpoint url and code snippets for different programming languages (`cURL`, `Java`, `JavaScript`, `Python` and `Scala` snippets) that you can use for your application.

 <img width="872" alt="AI14" src="https://user-images.githubusercontent.com/15332386/86014206-13687c80-ba31-11ea-81e7-95e61de33c1c.png">